qipengwang/TransPose/README.md

 ## Model Zoo

-We choose two types of CNNs as the backbone candidates: ResNet and HRNet.
+The original Transpose has two types of CNNs as the backbone candidates: ResNet and HRNet.
 The derived convolutional blocks are ResNet-Small, HRNet-Small-W32, and HRNet-Small-W48.
+We replaced the backbone to xxx and evaluated xx.

+// TODO: add experiment results to the table

 | Model          | Backbone    | #Attention layers |  d   |  h   | #Heads | #Params | AP (coco val gt bbox) | Download |
 | -------------- | ----------- | :---------------: | :--: | :--: | :----: | :-----: | :-------------------: | :------: |